Saunved/mint-css/docs/class-list.md

 .left-align | text align to the left
 .right-align | text align to the right
-.center | text-align to the center, vertical align to middle .border | indicates a border around an element .no-border | removes the border from an element .small-radius | indicates a small border-radius .large-radius | indicates a large border-radius .shadow | indicates a bottom shadow on an element .clearfix | indicates float clearfix
+.center | text-align to the center, vertical align to middle .small-radius | indicates a small border-radius .large-radius | indicates a large border-radius .shadow | indicates a bottom shadow on an element .clearfix | indicates float clearfix
 .inline | indicates ```display:inline-block```
-.uppercase | converts text to uppercase
-.lowercase | converts text to lowercase
-.capitalize | converts text to capitalized form .transparent | unsets the background color
+.transparent | unsets the background color
 .primary | primary background color
 .secondary | secondary background color